 O visas primarily apply to athletes and others in the entertainment industry who are known for their “extraordinary skills” within their chosen profession.
 Scientists, researchers and successful businessmen may also be eligible for an O visa.

 A Q visa, sometimes referred to as a cultural exchange visa, applies to foreign individuals in an international cultural exchange program.
-It is designed to allow the visa holder to share their culture and experiences inside of the US.
+It is designed to allow the visa holder to share their culture and experiences inside the US.

 Vienna, VA Fiancé Visas